 - Medical School

-- The University of Texas Health Science Center at San Antonio (2011)
+- UT Health Science Center at San Antonio (2011)

 - Vanderbilt University Medical Center (2014), Internal Medicine